5 Symptoms of an Exhaust Leak (You Shouldn’t Ignore)

 noise while driving

-Place your foot onto the gas pedal and pay attention to any noises that don’t seem right.
-If you hear sounds that seem like air leaking out or even whistling, then you obviously have a problem.
+When you press down on the gas pedal, pay attention to any noises that don’t seem right.
+If you hear sounds that resemble air leaking out or a whistling sound, it’s an indication of a possible exhaust problem.

-Only use this sign if you’ve already experienced another symptom and are trying to verify your suspicions.
+Only consider this symptom as confirmation if you’ve already noticed another sign of an exhaust leak and want to verify your suspicions.

 Read Also: Pros/Cons of a Resonator Delete